Erotic Adventures of the Static Chicken

 ×

-Every Tuesday, at about 10 or 11-ish at the Jazz Estate, an improvisational ensemble known as the Erotic Adventures of the Static Chicken convenes for one of the city’s longest-running nights of free music.
+Every Tuesday, at about 10 or 11-ish at the Jazz Estate, an energetic ensemble known as the Erotic Adventures of the Static Chicken convenes for one of the city’s best nights of free music.
 Borrowing liberally from the confident, bass-driven swagger of funk, the gritty undertones of the blues and the guitar bravado of ’70s jazz-rock fusion, this instrumental collective explores the fringes of jazz music.
-Tuesdays are traditionally an off night in Milwaukee, but the Chicken’s sweaty sets are a reliable draw, attracting East Siders and college students looking for a night out.
+Tuesdays are traditionally an off night in Milwaukee, but the Chicken’s sweaty sets fill the club with so much life you’d swear it was the weekend.